A51TSEC/bruteforce-guide/README.md

 # Disclamer

-Do not use this information to cause hard.
+Do not use this information to cause harm.
 Use this information in educational purpose only.
 Never use this software or algorythms in your country if it is prohibited by low.